-If prog acquires the shared object B.so.1 by dlopen(3X), then any symbol required to relocate the shared objects B.so.1 and C.so.1 will first be looked for in prog, followed by A.so.1, followed by B.so.1, and finally in C.so.1.
-In this simple case, it might be easier to think of the shared objects acquired through the dlopen(3X) as if they had been added to the end of the original link-edit of the application.
-For example, the objects referenced in the previous listing can be expressed diagrammatically:
+If prog acquires the shared object B.so.1 by dlopen(3DL), then any symbol required to relocate the shared objects B.so.1 and C.so.1 will first be looked for in prog, followed by A.so.1, followed by B.so.1, and finally in C.so.1.
+In this simple case, it might be easier to think of the shared objects acquired through the dlopen(3DL) as if they had been added to the end of the original link-edit of the application.
+For example, the objects referenced in the previous listing can be expressed diagrammatically as shown in the following figure:

-Figure 3-1 A Single dlopen() Request
+FIGURE 3-1 A Single dlopen () Request

-Any symbol lookup required by the objects acquired from the dlopen(3X), shown as shaded blocks, will proceed from the dynamic executable prog through to the final shared object C.so.1.
+Any symbol lookup required by the objects acquired from the dlopen(3DL), shown as shaded blocks, will proceed from the dynamic executable prog through to the final shared object C.so.1.